tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

 appearing in that time 😆.

-I worked with some projects or ideas I had already developed like **Losnot in Paradise**[7] —game with AI in Java I developed the previous year for the "Programming II" course from the mathematics career.
+I worked with some projects or ideas I had already developed like **Losnot in Paradise**[2][^7] —game with AI in Java I developed the previous year for the "Programming II" course from the mathematics career.

+[^7]: A video game in which our friend LOS is lost in a weird jungle of a weird
+    exoplanet and while you help him to face all kinds of obstacles I am responsible for providing an AI algorithm to tell LOS how to play and get out of there in his spacecraft!

-I developed new great ideas like **PicRT Express**[7] —UWP app that implements a bridge to call C++ from C# to use OpenCV for image processing on the high-level client app.
+I developed new great ideas like **PicRT Express**[3][^8] —UWP app that implements a bridge to call C++ from C# to use OpenCV for image processing on the high-level client app.

+[^8]: UWP app for educational purposes in Software Engineering and Applied
+    Mathematics which edits and applies transformations to pictures.
+Two objectives are targeted: 1) The use of native code to perform large demanding operations, 2) The application of applied math into image processing

 I also developed **hardware** challenges like an **LED-based Pac-Man** consisting of LEDs I arranged so it looks like a Pac-Man and one potentiometer